varunpatro/cinnabot/README.md

 ### Features

-1. Don't use forward-slash as a trigger - very computerish.
-Instead connection can be started as a cool command like 'ok cinnabot'
-2. Have cooler phrases as commands instead of one word commands.
+1. Have cooler phrases as commands instead of one word commands.
 Like ''.
+2. Fun error messages (e.g. Chuck Norris Jokes)

 ### Misc